apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/create-and-connect-a-postgresql-cluster.md

 * [Install kbcli](./../../installation/install-with-kbcli/install-kbcli.md) if you want to create and connect a cluster by kbcli.
 * Install KubeBlocks: You can install KubeBlocks by [kbcli](./../../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md) or by [Helm](./../../installation/install-with-helm/install-kubeblocks-with-helm.md).
-* Make sure the Redis add-on is enabled.
+* Make sure the Postgre add-on is enabled.

   <Tabs>